PoliteStorm/WaveAnalysis/docs/paper/paper.md

 - Adamatzky et al. (2018).
 On spiking behaviour of Pleurotus djamor. https://doi.org/10.1038/s41598-018-26007-1
 - Volkov, A.G. (ed.).
 Plant Electrophysiology: Theory & Methods. https://doi.org/10.1007/978-3-540-73547-2
 - Fromm, J., Lautner, S. (2007).
 Electrical signals and their physiological significance in plants. https://doi.org/10.1104/pp.106.084077
+- Adamatzky, A. (2021).
+Recordings of electrical activity of four species of fungi.
+Zenodo. https://doi.org/10.5281/zenodo.5790768

 # Data Availability and Attribution
 We reanalyzed publicly available datasets curated by Adamatzky and collaborators.
 Please cite the original dataset publications when using or comparing our results.
-Processed outputs and analysis scripts are included in this repository with timestamps and audit trails; original raw datasets and metadata are available via the cited sources (e.g., Adamatzky 2022 and related repositories).
+Processed outputs and analysis scripts are included in this repository with timestamps and audit trails; original raw datasets and metadata are available via Zenodo: DOI 10.5281/zenodo.5790768 (https://zenodo.org/record/5790768).
 For reproducibility, the local copy used here resides under `data/zenodo_5790768/`.

 # Acronyms and notation
 - STFT: Short-Time Fourier Transform